 PHP memory limits set too low

-2. Incorrect file permissions – With very few exceptions, file permission for WordPress, plugins, and themes need to be set at 755 for folders, and 644 for files.
+2. Incorrect file permissions – With very few exceptions, file permission for WordPress, plugins, and themes needs to be set at 755 for folders, and 644 for files.
 You may think that setting permissions more loosely, like 777, will relieve the problem, but you would be wrong.
-Setting permissions either too strict or too loose often cause this and other errors.
+Setting permissions either too strict or too loose often causes this and other errors.

 Often, the only way to resolve an error in WordPress core is to reinstall WordPress.